mauriora/Utils-SPFx-Controls-React/README.md

 }
 ```

 Access to a the property of this field is done via `item[property]`.
 Dereferencing at the latest stage enables performance with tools like MobX and always provides the entire context to a field.
-This is needed for fields like `RatingCount` and `RatingAverage`, wich are generally displayed in one field.
+This is needed for fields like `RatingCount` and `RatingAverage`, which are generally displayed in one field.
 `info` is the `IFieldInfo` for the represented SharePointfield. `info` contains important values like `Title` as field-displayname, `FieldTypeKind` and `TypeAsString`.
 `controller` and `context` are passed for edge cases requiring more "context", e.g. fields that do their own SharePoint access like PeoplePicker, LookupListItemPicker, ... .